 A few months ago I posted on the blog my reasons for moving to Melbourne.
-Well that post has since become Hayley on Holiday’s most viewed story.
-So since I have been living here for two months now, I thought I would do a follow-up and tell you how the move to Melbourne has been, so far.
+Well, that post has since become Hayley on Holiday’s most viewed story.
+So since I have been living here for two months now, I thought I would do a follow-up.
+Here’s how the move to Melbourne has been, so far.

 People aren’t kidding when they say Melbourne has four seasons in one day.
 I mean, I can sit at my desk and see it be sunny in the morning, raining and cloudy by the afternoon but sunny again before the day ends.
-Melbourne weather is unpredictable, but when it is sunny, man is it a beautiful place to live.
-It is similar to Canada too, in that even in winter when the sun is out so are the people.
-It is one of the things I remember most about my time in Vancouver – how everyone made the most of the sun and the outdoors on beautiful days.
+Melbourne weather is unpredictable.
+But when it is sunny, man is it a beautiful place to live.
+It’s similar to Canada too, in that even in winter when the sun is out so are the people.
+It’s one of the things I remember most about my time in Vancouver – how everyone made the most of the sun and the outdoors on beautiful days.

 Seriously, I am currently compiling a bucket list of everything I do want to see/eat/experience in Melbourne and it is LONG.
 Every time I scroll through Instagram I find another restaurant, cafe or bar to add to the list.
 I am excited to eat my way around the city, just like I did in Vancouver.
 There are also other suburbs I am yet to wander, street art I am yet to find and other activities I am yet to do.
 Lucky I have no deadline in my new home to see and do it all.

 Before moving to Melbourne, I spent some time browsing websites such as Gumtree and Flatmates to see if there was someone advertising for a room to rent around April.
 I was fortunate to find a room in an apartment building in Docklands, which is just south of Melbourne’s CBD.
-It is such a fantastic location as you are walking distance to the city, outlet shopping centres (plural, which is dangerous), a train station and a tram stop is two minutes away.
-It is also classified as in the free tram zone, which means I can travel all around the city centre for free.
-It is in a very convenient position for car-less me and the views aren’t horrible either.
-It is nice to just step out of the apartment and go for a walk along the Yarra River.
+It’s such a fantastic location as you are walking distance to the city, outlet shopping centres (plural, which is dangerous), a train station and a tram stop is two minutes away.
+Docklands is also classified as in the free tram zone, which means I can travel all around the city centre for free.
+It’s in a very convenient position for car-less me and the views aren’t horrible, either.
+How nice it is to just step out of the apartment and go for a walk along the Yarra River.

 One of the things I listed in my previous post was the career progression I hoped to have in Melbourne.
 So far I am writing for the same clients I was at home.
 I have been looking for new opportunities, but patience seems to be key in the freelance business.
 Melbourne-related, I am writing for a local food blog called Feast Melbourne, but that is it so far.
 But the move has allowed me to add a new dynamic to blog content, which is always good.